Doctor of Nursing Practice

 - Submit supporting documents.
 Within 48 hours of submitting the initial part of your application, you will receive an e-mail with your Campus-Wide Identification (CWID) number.
 It is very important that you safeguard this number.
 Once you have received this e-mail, you will need to submit the following documents through Manage Supporting Documents:

 - Contact information for two references – The references should be professionals who can provide insight regarding your potential for success in the doctoral program.
 The Graduate School will contact these references via e-mail.

 - Copy of active RN license from every state in which you are licensed.
 Note: Licensure must be maintained throughout the program.

-- Copy of active national advanced practice certification – Your certification must be for nurse practitioner, nurse anesthetist, clinical nurse specialist, nurse midwife, or advanced nurse executive.
+- Copy of active national advanced practice certification (if applicable)– Your certification must be for nurse practitioner, nurse anesthetist, clinical nurse specialist, nurse midwife, or advanced nurse executive.
 If you are not certified, you must provide proof from a national certification center that you are eligible.
-Note: Certification must be obtained prior to completing 12 credit hours of coursework and must be maintained throughout the program.
+Note: Certification must be maintained throughout the program.

 - Verification of Clinical Hours – Send Verification of Post-Baccalaureate Clinical Hours Form to your previous master’s program/s and have them complete and return to you.

 - Writing sample describing a potential scholarly project.
 See Writing Sample.
 Please use template, submissions in a different format will not be accepted.

 Additionally, we may require the following:

 - Phone interview with a graduate faculty member.

 - English proficiency exam score – Whether an international or a permanent resident, if your first language is not English, you must submit an official score report from one of the following proficiency examinations: Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or Pearson Test of English (PTE).
 Please refer to the Graduate Catalog for further information.